intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 brgconv_bwd_w:avx512_core_amx_bf16    150781.885700
 ```

 > Please use Python 3.8 or above for the best performance on Sapphire Rapids Xeon Scalable Processors.

-## Enable Mixed Precision on a Saved Model for Transfer Learning
+## II.
+Enable Mixed Precision on a Saved Model for Transfer Learning
 ### Introduction
 This session describes how to enable the auto-mixed precision using the tf.config API.
 Enabling this API will automatically convert the pre-trained model to use the bfloat16 datatype for computation resulting in an increased training throughput on the latest Intel® Xeon® scalable processor how to enable the auto-mixed precision using the tf.config API.
 Enabling this API will automatically convert the pre-trained model to use the bfloat16 datatype for computation resulting in an increased training throughput on the latest Intel® Xeon® scalable processor.